BoschSmartHome/bosch-smart-home-files/README.md

 [Bosch Smart Home](https://www.bosch-smarthome.com/) products allow you to automatically and remotely control the processes in your home.
 Each device has a unique purpose in your Smart Home and provides ease and convenience to your changing daily routines.
 Whether you want to network your heating system or secure the safety of your home, the Bosch Smart Home System offers you complete and personalised solutions to you and your home's needs.

+## Files
-## Firmware OTAU files
+### Firmware OTAU files
-In this repository we provide official OTAU files for our [Bosch Smart Home devices](https://www.bosch-smarthome.com/de/de/produkte/geraete/) with ZigBee protocol.
-This files are only necessary if your devices are not connected with a [Bosch Smart Home Controller](https://www.bosch-smarthome.com/de/de/produkte/geraete/smart-home-controller/).
+In this repository we provide official OTAU (over-the-air-update) files for our [Bosch Smart Home devices](https://www.bosch-smarthome.com/de/de/produkte/geraete/) with ZigBee protocol.
+These files are only necessary if your devices are not connected with a [Bosch Smart Home Controller](https://www.bosch-smarthome.com/de/de/produkte/geraete/smart-home-controller/).

 ## Watch this repository
 Watch this repository to get notified when we change or update our Terms and Conditions or when there are changes or updates in the files.
 In case the Terms and Conditions are changed, the commit message will always contain the keyword `T&C`.